theriftlab/immanuel-python/docs/1-overview.md

 Since there are seemingly infinite ways to interpret astronomical data into astrological, Immanuel seeks to align much of its output with that of [astro.com](https://astro.com) as this is arguably the most popular free go-to for many amateur and even professional astrologers.

 Although it does not offer the vast amount of options or complexity as astro.com and many of the professional astrology software suites, it does generate the most commonly needed charts and their data in great detail and with much flexibility.
-As well as generating human-friendly output, all of its data is JSON-serializable and highly configurable, making it ideal for powering APIs.
+As well as generating human-friendly output, all of its data is JSON-serializable and highly configurable, making it ideal both for feeding to AI and for powering APIs.

 ## What's with all the objects?